Types of Heating Elements

 Disadvantages: It has a high power consumption.
 The electrospinning process is complex, resulting in higher production costs.

-In heated apparel, selecting the appropriate heating element largely depends on the specific requirements of the garment and its intended use.
 ARRIS, one of the leading brands in heated clothing will continue to explore lighter, warmer, and smarter heating technologies to provide our customers with innovative heated products that combine both technology and style.